A standard home insurance policy covers roof replacement if the damage is caused by a covered peril such as strong winds, hail or fire.

 Replacing a roof can cost $10,000 or more, but you might need to make that investment to keep coverage.

-Chip Merlin, president of Tampa-based Merlin Law Group, said home insurers have tightened underwriting requirements for older homes, especially when it comes to roofs, plumbing and electrical systems.
+Chip Merlin, president of Tampa-based Merlin Law Group, said home insurers have tightened underwriting requirements for older homes, especially regarding roofs, plumbing and electrical systems.

 “Roofs are the biggest issue," Merlin says.
 "Generally, in geographic areas where the demand for insurance exceeds the insurance company's appetite for risk, the greater the underwriting criteria come into play.
 Florida is such a state, but we are also seeing it along all coastal areas and in areas where hail damage is most prevalent."

-Merlin adds that while some companies are tightening inspection requirements and requiring homeowners to cover the cost of these inspections for renewals, most insurers are simply refusing to write new policies for homes with roofs older than 20 years.
+Merlin adds that while some companies are tightening inspection requirements and requiring homeowners to cover the cost of these inspections for renewals.
+And some refuse to write new policies for homes with roofs older than 20 years.

-How to get your insurance company to pay for a roof replacement
+How to get insurance to pay for roof replacement

 Here are a few tips to follow to increase your chances of the insurance company paying for a roof replacement: